cyberkiko/cyberkiko.github.io/resume.md

 ------

-I'm a web developer with more than 10 years of experience across a range of web development, product development, and digital marketing.
-I will demonstrate initiative and passion to pursue an excellent product delivery.
-Also, I'm a team player and love challenging projects.
+I’m a web developer with more than 7 years of experience across a range of web development, product development, and digital marketing.
+I will demonstrate initiative and passion for pursuing an excellent product delivery.
+Also, I’m a team player and love challenging projects.

 ------